Good news, anyone? Elvis Andrus signing brings needed dose to White Sox camp

 GLENDALE, Ariz. — On the first full-squad day of a camp starving for good news, the White Sox announced a player signing that put a smile back on general manager Rick Hahn’s face.

 The addition of Elvis Andrus, at the relatively inexpensive price of $3 million for one year, nicely upgraded second base and the lineup with a two-time All-Star and one of the Sox’ top performers during his 43-game stay at shortstop last season.
-Andrus also fills a leadership void in the absence of Jose Abreu.
+Andrus also fills a leadership void after Jose Abreu’s departure.

 Andrus has played only shortstop during his 14-year career, but his athleticism and experience figure to make the transition to second base uncomplicated.
-Hahn sees no issue, nor does manager Pedro Grifol and Andrus, playing alongside Tim Anderson at shortstop.
+Hahn sees no issue, nor does manager Pedro Grifol and Andrus.

 “I don’t think it’s going to be such a big challenge for me, it’s just putting in the work,” Andrus said after his first workout Monday.
 “The ABCs of playing second is pretty much the same [as shortstop].”